Epping City SC: Colours and badge

+the club plays in a red and blue striped home kit similar to FC Barcelona with blue shorts and socks.
+This is due to the founders of the club being from a mix of Maltese and Scottish backgrounds.
+The red representing the Malta and blue representing Scotland.
+These links are also shown in the clubs original logo displaying a Scottish thistle and Maltese cross displayed within a football surrounded by the southern cross.
+Epping City also Play in a white away kit.
+Since 2025 Epping City has used a logo with a football and red and blue stripes.

 Season by Season History

 Epping City has competed in the Victorian Provisional Leagues before playing in the Victorian State League in the fourth division.
 In 2016 the club would be promoted to the third division in 2016 after becoming champion in an invincible season.
 The club would be promoted again in 2018 before being relegated back down into the third division in 2023.
 Since 2014, alongside the clubs League competition Epping City has competed in the Australia Cup.
 The clubs best performance has been reaching the fourth preliminary round.
 Epping City has achieved this 6 times, once in 2019 and then every year since 2021.